theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 No you need to be sure that Skype uses this new input.
 You have to go in the preference panel of Skype and pick "Loopback audio" as the input.
 I don't put any capture of Skype interface in this post since Skype loves to change its interface every other month.

-__First Test!__ Your configuration is not finished but you can start testing it : Talk with our mic and check if someone we call on Skype can hear usd that we record an (and if you are alone you can call the Skype test call).
-To do that, click on the red button (__As long as the red button is not clicked, nothing is recorded and you can't be heard__) and then call your friend on Skype.
+__First Test!__ Your configuration is not finished but you can start testing it : Talk with our mic and check if someone you call on Skype can hear you and that you get a record (and if you are alone you can call the Skype test call).
+To do that, click on the red button (__As long as you don't click the red button, nothing will be recorded and you won't be heard__) and then call your friend on Skype.
 You should see the "tubes" on Audio Hijack become orange as you speak.

 ![](/img/podcast/tutorial-10.gif)

-If your friend can hear you, this is a good news (be sure he hear you from the good mic...).
+If your friend can hear you, this is good news (be sure he hear you from the mic you want to test).

 Now let's check the recorded files.
-To find them, click on "Recordings", then "Actions" and finally "Reveal in Finder" to open a Finder window on the folder of your recordings.
+To find them, click on "Recordings," then "Actions" and finally "Reveal in Finder" to open a Finder window on the folder of your recordings.
 You should have one file per recorder.
 If you can find the find and hear your voice, that's a win!

 ![](/img/podcast/tutorial-11.gif)

 We still need to record the voice of the people on Skype.
 To do that we'll build a parallel configuration on the same Audio Hijack window.

 In the source library, pick "Application" and drag it to the main window __without connecting it to anything__.
-Click on it and pick "Skype".
-In "Advanced", uncheck "Include Audio Input" (You already record the audio input so you don't need it a second time).
+Click on it and pick "Skype."
+In "Advanced," uncheck "Include Audio Input" (You already record the audio input so you don't need it a second time).

 ![](/img/podcast/tutorial-12.gif)

-And, as before, you need to add a "Recorder" (with the same config as before) to record what comes from Skype.
+You need now to add a "Recorder" (with the same config as before) to record what comes from Skype.

-If you stop here, you won't hear anything anymore on Skype because the sound of Skype is captured by Audio Hijack.
+If you stop here, you won't hear anything anymore on Skype because Audio Hijack captures the sound of Skype.
 You have to add a new "Output Device" with your headset to get the output again.

 ![](/img/podcast/tutorial-13.gif)